 - 2 red bell peppers, cored, seeded and diced

-- 2 cans (15 oz) fire roasted tomatoes + juice or 3 to 4 fresh tomatoes, diced
+- 1 can (15 oz) fire roasted diced tomatoes + juice

 - 2 cups water or vegetable broth

 - 2 – 3 teaspoons cocoa powder or 1 oz of dark chocolate, optional